 ResponsibilitiesCoaching Corps interns assume one or more of the below responsibilities, depending on project needs and intern availability:

-• Interns compile results from several key programmatic evaluations and assist with the presentation and dissemination of the results to Coaching Corps staff and leadership.
+• Compiling results from key programmatic evaluations and assisting with the presentation and dissemination of the results to Coaching Corps staff and leadership.

-• Interns assist with background research on the impacts of physical activity and sports on physical fitness and youth development.
+• Assisting with background research on the impacts of physical activity and sports on physical fitness and youth development.
 This includes identifying key research and summarizing findings for senior staff.

 • In addition to these tasks, interns have the opportunity to lead or contribute to other projects and tasks, and develop a personalized learning agenda around key skill sets that they seek to develop or expand.